BranBushes/veld-fm/README.md

 ## ✨ Features

 *   🗂️ **Tileable Panels:** Open multiple directory views side-by-side to streamline your workflow.
+*   **📂 Toggle-able File Previews:** Automatically see a preview of the highlighted file—text, code, and even images.
+Press a key to hide it when you need more space.
+*   **🔍 Find As You Type:** Recursively search for files and directories with instant results.
 *   ⌨️ **Intuitive Navigation:** Navigate your filesystem and switch between panels with familiar, ergonomic keybindings.
 *   ⚙️ **Powerful File Operations:** Perform common operations like copy, move, delete, and rename in the active panel.
 *   **ዚ Archive Management:** Create and extract zip/tar archives directly within the file manager.
 *   🎨 **Customizable Keybindings:** Don't like the defaults?
 Change every keybinding by editing a simple configuration file.
 *   🐧 **Cross-Platform:** Built with Python and Textual, `veld` runs on Linux, macOS, and Windows.